 In order to become a paralegal in Arizona, you need to enroll into educational programs that teach you how to perform specific duties as a paralegal.
 The state of Arizona does not have licensing requirements for paralegals and leaves the setting of educational standards to the American Bar Association (ABA).
 You should attend a school that has accreditation from the ABA or approval from the Arizona State Bar Association for the best possible education.
 Accreditation is not a requirement for paralegal programs, but it does ensure that you receive an education that meets national standards for paralegals.
 Ultimately, it is a good idea to attend a school that is accredited by the Arizona State Bar Association or the ABA in order to get the best possible education and employment prospects.

 The State Bar Association of Arizona does not require paralegals to register with the organization, but it will accept paralegals for an annual fee.
 Once a student has graduated, they are qualified to work in a law office as a paralegal without further certification or education.
-After being hired by a lawyer or law office, the only paralegal requirements in Arizona consists of working under the supervision of an attorney.
+After being hired by a lawyer or law office, the only paralegal requirement in Arizona consists of working under the supervision of an attorney.

 What Kind of Paralegal Programs are Available in Arizona?

 In Arizona, paralegal educational programs vary.
-A student can take a certificate program or enroll into a master’s degree program.
+A student can take a certificate program or enroll in a master’s degree program.
 The amount of education a student undertakes depends on their overall career goals.
 A student who wants to get an idea of what it’s like to work as a paralegal may prefer to take a certificate program.
 Someone who wants to start a career as a paralegal is well served by an associate’s degree.
 More advanced educational options such as a bachelors or masters teach students how to perform a wider range of duties that include working closely with lawyers in specialized areas of the law.
 Someone who decides to earn an advanced degree in paralegal studies may also want to join the State Bar Association of Arizona to aid in visibility and hiring in order to enhance their desirability as an employee.

 Should I Get Certification as a Paralegal in Arizona?